-Choosing a dog: what to consider and tips for choosing a dog
+Choosing a dog: what to consider and tips for choosing a dog5 May 2023

-So the time has come...you’re thinking about dog ownership and need some help choosing the right dog.
-With a plethora of information online about different breeds and temperaments, it can be hard to know how to choose a dog.
+So the time has come...you’re thinking about pet ownership and need some help choosing the right dog.
+With loads of information online about different breeds and temperaments, it can be hard to know how to choose the perfect dog you.

 Should I get a puppy or a rescue?